lhnguyen102/cuTAGI/README.md

       ```sh
       bash bin/build.sh -d cuda
       ```
+*NOTE: During the build and run, make sure that Docker desktop application is opened.
+The commands for runing tasks such as classification and regression can be found [here](#docker-run)

 ### Ubuntu 20.04
 1. Install [CUDA toolkit](https://developer.nvidia.com/cuda-toolkit) >=10.1 in `/usr/local/` and add the CUDA location to PATH.
 For example, adding the following to your `~/.bashrc`
     ```sh